HardisonCo/.github/international/nauru/nr-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with nr_Health systems in Nauru.
+This document outlines how HMS-OMS is integrated with nr-health systems in Nauru.